Rise High Financial Solutions

 2. Australians Working for Foreign Companies: This category includes Australian citizens or residents who live in Australia, but are currently working remotely for international businesses.

-Key Considerations for Borrowers Earning Foreign Income
+Key Considerations for Borrowers Earning Foreign Income:

 • Citizenship and Residency Status

-Let’s begin by tackling one of the main concerns our clients share with us when seeking to get approved.
 Are there opportunities for non-residents?
 Do residents get opportunities as well?

+Though most lenders favour Australian citizens and permanent residents, non-residents can still secure loans by choosing the right bank.
 Some lenders have eligible offers for non-residents, and lender selection will often impact key aspects of your application like terms and borrowing capacity.
 Working with your dedicated Rise High broker will help you simplify the process, guiding you in the right direction to make the right choice to support your financial future.

 • Types of Currency